 Upon turning 45, I began a series of 45 improvisations for unaccompanied violin: “Mezzi Schizzi”, aka “Middle Sketches”.

-Part teaching, part practice, and part music for listening, each week I’m adding a new episode.
-You can browse all 42 current episodes in the playlist below.
+These are part teaching, part practice, and part music for listening.
+You can browse all 50+ current episodes in the playlist below.

-Feel free come back to this post as we add videos, commentary, and sheet music throughout 2018.
+Feel free come back to this post as we add videos, commentary, and sheet music.
 If you download the caprice above, you’ll also be notified when we release scores for many of these improvisations.

 These bring to mind drawings, relying mostly on unaccompanied melodic lines.
 They’re meant to be direct, vulnerable, and naked.
 I hope the work will inspire other classical musicians to explore improvisation regardless of style, form, and harmony.

-Subscribe to my Youtube channel here for instant weekly updates/reminders.
+Subscribe to my Youtube channel here for weekly videos.

-For more regarding my curricular approach to non-tonal improvisation for classical musicians, consider this presentation from the 2017 Colorado Music Educators Association conference:
+For more regarding my approach to Teaching non-tonal improvisation for classical musicians, consider this presentation from the Colorado Music Educators Association conference:

 Improvisation often eludes classical musicians, mostly due to training.